 Patna was once a powerful city.
-Early in the 5th century BC, Ajatasatru shifted his capital of the Magadha kingdom from Rajgir to Pataliputra (Patna), fulfilling Buddha’s prophecy that a great city would arise here.
-Emperors Chandragupta Maurya and Ashoka also called Pataliputra home and it remained one of India’s most important cities for almost 1000 years.
-The ruins of this ancient city sit submersed in Kumrahar, a southern district of Patna.
+Early in the 5th century BC, Ajatasatru shifted the capital of his Magadha kingdom from Rajgir to Pataliputra (Patna), fulfilling Buddha’s prophecy that a great city would arise here.
+Emperors Chandragupta Maurya and Ashoka also called Pataliputra home, and it remained one of India’s most important cities for almost 1000 years.